LAC-Tech/interlog/README.md

 ## Planned Features (see [TODO file](TODO.md) for progress):

-- Append events to log
 - Sync log w/ other logs
-- Event ID is composite of origin replica ID and log position
 - Can run user-defined function to validate data before appending
 - Can run user-defined function to validate data before syncing
 - No interpreter or query language - recompile to change validation functions